recyclarr/recyclarr/CONTRIBUTING.md

 # Contributing

-First, thank you for your interest in contributing to my project.
+First, thank you for your interest in contributing to Recyclarr!
 Below is a list of requirements that everyone should follow.

 1. To avoid wasting your time and effort, please ensure all ideas get discussed first.
 Visit [the